metno/weathericons/weather/README.md

 `snowandthunder`               |Snow and thunder                 |Snø og torden                  |Snø og torevêr                |no
 `heavysnowandthunder`          |Heavy snow and thunder           |Kraftig snø og torden          |Kraftig snø og torevêr        |no
 `fog`                          |Fog                              |Tåke                           |Skodde                        |no

+## Algorithm

+You can potentially try to reconstruct the weather icons in the API from the locationforecast data.
+A description of the symbol algorithms is too long to document and support officially, but you can have a look at the [source code on GitHub](https://github.com/metno/weather_symbol) if you are interested.